mattereppe/zeek-stego/README.md

 (Patch build from zeek commit 3dac5ed80.)

-Configure, compile and install zeek as explained in the documentation: ...
+Configure, compile and install zeek as explained in the <A href="https://docs.zeek.org/en/master/install.html">documentation</A>.

 ## Install the plugins with utils